 Lisa Jacobs, MSW, CE*

 Lisa is the Principle owner of Contact Consulting.
-She is a credentialed evaluator (CE)*, project manager and researcher with over 15 years’ experience working with community-based organizations and all levels of government (municipal, provincial, Indigenous and federal).
-Lisa has experience in conducting process, outcome and developmental evaluations; policy analysis; and coordinating multi-sector, multi-organization projects.
-She is also a professional writer with a background in journalism and government communications.
+She is a credentialed evaluator (CE)*, accessibility assessment professional, and strategic planner, with over 15 years of experience working with community-based organizations and all levels of government (municipal, provincial, Indigenous, and federal).
+Lisa has experience in conducting strategic plans, evaluations, policy analysis, and coordinating multi-sector, multi-organization projects.
+In 2021, Lisa became certified as Rick Hansen Foundation Accessibility Certification professional.

 Lisa has a Master of Social Work in community development.
 She is a collaborator by nature.
 Her approach is shaped by her commitment to supporting learning and growth that builds organizational sustainability, and that advances social justice and equity.